gofireflyio/states-redactor/README.md

 **In any case**, the redactor uses [Gitleaks](https://github.com/zricethezav/gitleaks) on every resource in order to enhance and make sure no secrets being written to mirror S3 bucket.

-The Cron Job runs every 2 hours by default.
-The Cron Job is designed to run on an EKS cluster since it relays on the `eks.amazonaws.com/role-arn` annotation.
+The CronJob runs every 2 hours by default.
+The CronJob is designed to run on an EKS cluster since it relays on the `eks.amazonaws.com/role-arn` annotation.
 The role must have an OpenID trust relationship and must grant:
 * s3:GetBucket - for target bucket
 * s3:ListBucket - to list objects under the target bucket
 * s3:GetObject - to get object (suffixes: `.tfstate`, `.jsonl`)